Ali Saleem: Early life

+Career

+Being Ali Benazir

 His breakthrough in the entertainment industry came when he started imitating his childhood heroine, the former Prime Minister of Pakistan Benazir Bhutto, from the way she talked to the way she dressed.
-So loved were his performances that on the occasion of Zohaib Hassan's dholki, Bhutto herself asked Ali to impersonate her.
-Zohaib's sister Nazia had warned Ali not imitate the prime minister.
+So loved were his performances that on the occasion of Zohaib Hassan's dholki, Bhutto herself asked Saleem to impersonate her.
+Zohaib's sister Nazia had warned Saleem not imitate the prime minister.
 But, eventually, when asked he even made the prime minister Benazir Bhutto burst out in laughter and appreciated the performance.

 Birth of Begum Nawazish Ali

-His father and mother would soon seek a divorce, during which Ali had to come to the city of Karachi.
+His father and mother would soon seek a divorce, during which Saleem had to come to the city of Karachi.
 There he came to terms with Imran Aslam, a political satire writer who would tell him of a television channel in the pipeline, that would later be called Geo TV.
-Ali's Benazir impressions were famous among his friends and Imran told him to take it to the airways with the television channel once it got aired.
-A show dealing with political humour around the time of election in the country aptly named Hum Sub Umeed Se Hai (idiomatically translated as We Are All Expecting (Pregnant), but meant to translate as We Are All Hopeful) showed people impersonating the election candidates.
-Ali did his Benazir act there for the first time on television.
+Saleem's Benazir impressions were famous among his friends and Imran told him to take it to the airways with the television channel once it got aired.
+A show dealing with political humour around the time of election in the country. aptly named Hum Sub Umeed Se Hain (idiomatically translated as "We Are All Expecting (Pregnant)", but meant to translate as "We Are All Hopeful"). showed people impersonating the election candidates.
+Saleem did his Benazir act there for the first time on television.

-After a while with the act, Ali came to realise that the act alone would not shape his career and he had to do more with his talent.
-It was from this very act that Ali gained the nickname BB or bibi meaning lady in Urdu.
-Omar Adil, an orthopaedic surgeon by profession, doctor to Madam Noor Jehan, was a close friend of his.
-With an extensive research into Pakistani cinema under his belt and ties to multiple television channels, the doctor suggested Ali with the idea of having a dragged-up character as a host for a talk show.
-Thus, Begum Nawazish was born.
+After a while with the act, Saleem came to realise that the act alone would not shape his career and he had to do more with his talent.
+It was from this very act that Saleem gained the nickname BB or bibi meaning lady in Urdu.
+Omar Adil, an orthopaedic surgeon by profession, doctor to Noor Jehan, was a close friend of his.
+With an extensive research into Pakistani cinema under his belt and ties to multiple television channels, the doctor suggested Saleem with the idea of having a dragged-up character as a host for a talk show.
+Thus, the character of Begum Nawazish was conceived, and was thereon played by Saleem on and off since 2005.

 Late Night with Begum Nawazish Ali

-Ali cross-dresses as a woman wearing a sari and asks influential guests provocative questions in his show Late Night with Begum Nawazish Ali.
+Saleem cross-dressed as a woman wearing a sari and asked influential guests provocative questions in his show Late Night with Begum Nawazish Ali.
 He would invite two guests at a time to be interviewed.
 The name Begum Nawazish Ali was suggested by Dr. Adil talking of his neighbour with the same name, wife to a colonel.
-Ali could relate strongly to this persona as an alter ego.
-The facts that the Begum they created lived a wealthy life living off the money of her late armyman husband and was a socialite, bore resemblance to the life Ali himself had lived in his earlier days.
-The rights to the show were sold to Aaj TV where the show airs every Saturday night.
+Saleem could relate strongly to this persona as an alter ego.
+The facts that the Begum they created lived a wealthy life living off the money of her late military man husband and was a socialite, bore resemblance to the life Saleem himself had lived in his earlier days.
+The rights to the show were sold to Aaj TV, where the show aired every Saturday night.